The Ultimate Guide to Increasing Footfall Traffic to Your Retail Store

-Running a brick-and-mortar store in this time of online supremacy can be tricky, particularly with the looming panic of the cost of living crisis that is plaguing the UK.
-However, although the high street may seem as though it is emptying, it’s still alive and well.
-Although there has no doubt been in a decrease in the amount of people willing to splurge, many retail stores are seeing little change in their sales according to the Office for National Statistics, with estimates showing that retail sales volume has actually increased since January.
+Although there has no doubt been a decrease in the number of people willing to splurge, many retail stores are seeing little change in their sales according to the Office for National Statistics, with estimates showing that retail sales volume has actually increased since January.

 However, one analytic that some retailers don’t even consider is footfall.
 Footfall is essentially the number of people that enter your store, and measuring and analysing footfall data can help you make several changes to your store that will benefit both you and your customers.
-Fortunately, there are plenty of tricks and tips that you can try in your store to increase footfall, plus improve the customer experience and boost your sales.
+Fortunately, there are plenty of tricks and tips that you can try in your store to increase footfall, improve the customer experience and boost your sales.

 Here is our full guide on increasing footfall in retail stores!